eclipse-pass/pass-documentation/infrastructure-documenation/code-quality-analysis/sonar-qube.md

 ## Summary

 SonarQube performs static analysis on the PASS codebase to detect bugs, vulnerabilities, code smells, and security hotspots.
-By integrating SonarQube with our GitHub repositories, we are able to get code quality checks on our pull requests and promote clean code.
+This integration provides automated code quality checks on pull requests, helping to promote and maintain clean code.
 Analysis is triggered automatically on pull requests and merges to the main branch via GitHub Actions.
 In addition, a [plugin](https://docs.sonarsource.com/sonarqube-for-ide/intellij/) can be added to various IDEs, catching code quality issues before submitting a pull request.

 ### List of Repositories on SonarQube